AY2324S2-CS2113-W12-2/tp/docs/team/nikhil-2101.md

 to incentivise and promote a healthy lifestyle amid their busy and rigid schedules.

 ### Summary of Contributions
-To view the code that I have contributed: https://shorturl.at/owEU5
+To view the code that I have contributed: [Click Here](https://shorturl.at/owEU5)

 #### Enhancements Implemented
 1. Created `DeleteLogCommand` class to delete specific logs.